Italian Motorcycle Brands

 Aeromere Logo

 After the end of World War II, the victorious countries banned the Axis countries from supporting the production of military equipment.
 This also affected Caproni’s concern, which was engaged in the production of combat aircraft in Trento.
 Founded in 1910 by engineer Gianni Caproni, the company began to produce heavy bombers, analogs that did not exist.
 Even the United States used them in its air force in 1918.
-After World War II, Caproni decided to start producing light motorcycles under the Capriolo brand, with which its new motorcycle was associated.
-The death of the founder in 1957 led to a complete rebranding of the company.
-It gets a new name, Aeromere, as well as a new emblem.
+After World War II, Caproni started producing light motorcycles under the Capriolo brand, with which its new motorcycle was associated.
+The founder’s death in 1957 led to a complete rebranding of the company.
+It gets a new name, Aeromere, and a new emblem.
 In parallel with the production of motorcycles, the company produces light airplanes and gliders.
 In 1964, the company was acquired by the Laverda concern.

 Autozodiaco